CoralBleaching/CoralBleaching/README.md

 ### Hi, I'm Renato de Oliveira

-I'm majoring in Computational Mathematics at the end of 2022.
+I'm a B.Sc in Computational Mathematics.
 As such, I have good algorithmic, back-end and numerical skills.

 I'm most interested in data analysis and mathematical modeling, but I also practice development in general.

+I'm also interested in opportunities to program with hip upcoming languages like Go and Rust.

-Right now I'm learning data mining, ML algorithms and database management.
+Right now I'm honing my skills in data mining and ML algorithms.

 I program mainly in C++ and C for efficiency and Python for speed of development.
 I'd like to learn Rust and Julia in the future.

-📫 If you have any questions or inquiries shoot me up an email at oliveira@alu.ufc.br.
+📫 If you have any questions or inquiries shoot me up an email at renato360a@hotmail.com.

 <!---
 CoralBleaching/CoralBleaching is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.